edgexfoundry/edgex-docs/docs_src/V3TopLevelMigration.md

 ### Configuration File

-If you have customed the service configuration files for any EdgeX service (core, support, device, etc.) that configuration will need to be migrated.
+If you have customized the service configuration files for any EdgeX service (core, support, device, etc.) that configuration will need to be migrated.

 The biggest two changes to the service configuration files are:

 1. File format has changed to YAML
-2. Settings that are common have been removed
+2. Settings that are common have been removed from each service's local private configuration file

 See [V3 Migration of Common Configuration](../microservices/configuration/V3MigrationCommonConfig/) for the details on migrating configuration common to all EdgeX services.